inkmonk/api-client-python/README.md

 stickystamp
 ===========

-The base repo for www.stickystamp.com
+The DB repo for www.stickystamp.com